psarkerbd/psarkerbd.github.io/_pages/about.md

   I am a <a href='https://www.neub.edu.bd/faculty/school-of-natural-sciences/department-of-computer-science-and-engineering/518-pranta-sarker'>Lecturer</a> in the <a href='https://www.neub.edu.bd/academic/school-of-natural-sciences/department-of-computer-science-and-engineering'>Department of Science and Engineering</a> at <a href='https://www.neub.edu.bd/academic/school-of-natural-sciences/department-of-computer-science-and-engineering'>Department of Science and Engineering</a> at <a href='https://www.neub.edu.bd/'>North East University Bangladesh</a>, currently on study leave and completing a Master of Information Technology and Systems majoring in Business Analytics at Victorian Institute of Technology, Sydney, Australia. </p>
 <p style="text-align: justify">
 My research background includes data compression, Huffman coding, adjacent distance array, algorithm design, and text processing.
-I have 4 research publications, including 3 Scopus-indexed publications and 1 Springer book chapter/proceedings publication. </p>
+I have <a href='https://scholar.google.com/citations?user=ZDjvXEkAAAAJ&hl=en'>4 research publications</a>, including 3 Scopus-indexed publications and 1 Springer book chapter/proceedings publication. </p>
 <p style="text-align: justify">
 However, my current research interest is <b>blockchain-based trust and reputation management for e-commerce platforms</b>, with a focus on transparent <b>trust scoring, fake review detection, privacy-aware digital transactions, and AI-assisted review integrity</b>. </p>
 <p style="text-align: justify">